syncfusion-content/javascript-docs/js/System-Requirements.md

 ---

-# System requirements for JavaScript Components
+# System Requirements for JavaScript Components

 The system requirements for using our Syncfusion JavaScript platform are as follows